DiogoDeAndrade/CortexChronicles6/README.md

-# THE CORTEX CHRONICLES, CHAPTER 6 - TBD
+# THE CORTEX CHRONICLES, CHAPTER 6 - THE INFILTRATION OF NYX STERLING

 ![GameScreenshot](Screenshots/screen01.png)